London Drum

 Alternative routes include Waterloo to Southwark, Waterloo to Embankment and Waterloo to Lambeth North

-The Jubilee line at Waterloo train station is wheelchair accessible, and has step-free access from the street to the train.
+The Jubilee line at Waterloo is wheelchair accessible, and has step-free access from the street to the train.
 The Bakerloo and Northern line are not wheelchair accessible

-Changing tube line at Embankment – You must use stairs when changing platforms
+Changing trains at Embankment – You must use stairs when changing platforms

 Fare zone Cash Oyster & Contactless cards